KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 ## How to perform autocomplete

 KeyboardKit will call ``KeyboardController/performAutocomplete()`` when the text changes.
 This will update the ``KeyboardInputViewController/state`` context with suggestions from the main ``KeyboardInputViewController/services`` provider.

 You can use these suggestions in any way you like.
+Views like the ``AutocompleteToolbar`` will automatically update to present the latest suggestions, and will handle any tapped suggestion with the main ``KeyboardActionHandler``.

+You are of course not restricted to use an ``AutocompleteToolbar``.
+You can use and present these suggestions in any way you want.

 If you need to reset autocomplete state, you can call the controller's ``KeyboardController/resetAutocomplete()`` or the context's ``AutocompleteContext/reset()`` functions.
 You can also set the context's ``AutocompleteContext/isEnabled`` to false to disable autocomplete altogether.

-## How to present autocomplete suggestions

-You can use an ``AutocompleteToolbar`` to present autocomplete suggestions just like a native keyboard does.
-The toolbar supports custom styling and custom view and separator builders, and is highly configurable.

-You are of course not restricted to use an ``AutocompleteToolbar``.
-You can use and present these suggestions in any way you want.

-> Important: Just keep in mind that it's a good idea to have around **50** points padding above the keyboard, since input and action callouts may otherwise be cut off.
-This padding must increase if you style the callouts to be bigger.